 This one actually is a big, big surprise.
 Here are the facts: the Pabst Blue Ribbon beer company scores only 2.9 (!) stars on the well-known BeerAdvocate site.
 This doesn’t sound like a hot brand, right?
 Some reviews there even say that PBR “tastes like cold water.”
 They must not be having a lot of sales, one might think.

-However, just take a look at the sales the company has been having in the recent years.
+However, just take a look at the sales the company has been having in recent years.

 That’s amazing!
-How can a company with such a poor reputation on reputable review sites increase the sales every year?
-The answer: a proper Millennial marketing.
+How can a company with such a poor reputation increase sales every year?
+The answer: a proper, millennial marketing strategy.

 PBR actively promoted its products via anti-mainstream marketing tactics and did not pressure the customers with major campaigns.
-Specifically, the beer was marketed as an old-school brew (which it was, the company is quite old) on street level events in hipster-minded cities.
+Specifically, they marketed the beer as an old-school brew (which it was, the company is quite old) on street level events in hipster-minded cities.
 Then, the brand launched the National Art Contest to highlight its uniqueness.

-And Millennials loved it because they appreciate the uniqueness and avoid the pressure of major marketing campaigns of mainstream companies.
-Now, they are allowed to make their own variations of the iconic logo of the company as well, which is also pretty cool.
+And millennials loved it because they appreciated the uniqueness in their approach.
+Now, consumers make their own variations of the iconic logo of the company which is just another way to get involved.

 Why Pabst Blue Ribbon succeeded

-It is a known fact that Millennials are not into cars, so brands like Uber had to come up with something different to win.
+It is a known fact that millennials are not into cars.
+So Uber came up with something different to win.
 And they did.
 Millennials love convenience and apps, so that’s exactly what Uber combined.
-These trends were featured in the marketing campaigns of the company in the recent years, and they produced great results.
+These trends featured big in the marketing campaigns of the company in recent years, and they produced great results.

-Millions of profits and a title of the ‘Most Improved’ brand given by Millennials are the latest indicators of the brand’s performance.
-With the new Millennial credit card released this month, it’s evident that the company continues to target its favorite audience.
+Millions of profits and a title of the ‘Most Improved’ brand given by millennials are the latest indicators of the brand’s performance.

 Why Uber succeeded